Electrification Academy Partnership

 What I am actively contributing to the platform

-If you are working on a battery cell manufacturing project — scaling a pilot, qualifying new equipment, or building out an ITT — these are the areas where my work with Electrification Academy is most directly useful.
-(Each of these draws on the experience I bring through TJ Digital Systems, where we help UK engineering and manufacturing companies integrate people, process and technology end-to-end.)
+If you are working on a battery cell manufacturing project — scaling a pilot, qualifying new equipment, or building out an ITT — these are the areas where my work with Electrification Academy is most directly useful;

 Resources on the Electrification Academy platform